esphome/esphome-docs/esphomeyaml/guides/cli.rst

 ``dashboard`` Command
 ---------------------

+.. program:: esphomeyaml dashboard

 The ``esphomeyaml <CONFIG> dashboard`` command starts the esphomeyaml dashboard server for using esphomeyaml through a graphical user interface.

 .. option:: --port PORT

-    Manually set the HTTP port to open connections on (defaults to 6123)
+    Manually set the HTTP port to open connections on (defaults to 6052)

 .. option:: --password PASSWORD